-UN endorsed project to deliver persistent online festival to raise funds for The UN Decade on Restoration, ecosystem restoration projects.
+UN Decade on Restoration endorsed project to deliver persistent online festival to raise funds for The UN Decade on Restoration, ecosystem restoration projects.
 The World's best loved artists in fun, thematic, social, learning environments.

 A project with The United Nations Decade on Restoration, Foundation For Common Good 501(c)(3), Green Pop Foundation (an official implimentation partner of The United Nations Decade on Restoration), Glastonbury Festival Producer Robin Collings (www.losthorizonlive.com) and various industry leading producers that may be joining the team.

 'The U.N Decade on Restoration' will be launching June 5ththis year.
 Our concept is to host online concerts with the world's best loved artists in order to raise funds for each of The Decade's Ecosystem restoration projects.

 Green Pop's Reforest Festival is an environmental action gathering combining practical ecosystem restoration work like tree-planting, with a full line-up of workshops, talks and activities from sustainability experts.
 The evenings are filled with campfire sessions, storytelling and music from some of South Africa and the Worlds finest musicians, producers, artists and thought leaders.
 Here's a short video about the 2019 festival.